GCN Coin (GCN) Price Reaches $0.0000

-GCN Coin (CURRENCY:GCN) traded up 4% against the US dollar during the one day period ending at 20:00 PM E.T. on August 20th.
-GCN Coin has a total market cap of $92,658.88 and $5.00 worth of GCN Coin was traded on exchanges in the last day.
-During the last week, GCN Coin has traded down 22.9% against the US dollar.
-One GCN Coin coin can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+GCN Coin (CURRENCY:GCN) traded down 10.1% against the US dollar during the 24-hour period ending at 7:00 AM E.T. on August 25th.
+In the last week, GCN Coin has traded 9.6% lower against the US dollar.
+One GCN Coin coin can currently be bought for about $0.0000 or 0.00000000 BTC on exchanges.
+GCN Coin has a total market cap of $99,825.73 and approximately $2.00 worth of GCN Coin was traded on exchanges in the last 24 hours.

 - Hellenic Coin (HNC) traded 3.8% higher against the dollar and now trades at $3.68 or 0.00010892 BTC.